microsoft/FluidFramework/docs/docs/interfaces-aqueduct.md

-# Fluid Objects and interfaces
+# Fluid objects and interfaces

 In the previous section we introduced distributed data structures and demonstrated how to use them.
 Now let's discuss how to leverage those distributed data structures from our own code (business logic) to create modular, reusable